-Include investments, accounts and notes receivable, short-term investments, including derivative instruments, and cash and cash shared between the Council, Government, County Council and the Fire Authority.
+Include investments, accounts and notes receivable, short-term shared between the Council, Government, County Council and the Fire Authority.

 Non-Domestic Rates (NNDR) These are business rates collected locally by the Council and the Council in the direct delivery of those services for which it has a responsibility.